productsupcom/pup-tech-radar/README.md

 # Motivation

-At [Yoyo Wallet](https://www.yoyowallet.com/), we maintain a [public Tech Radar](http://yoyowallet.github.io/tech-radar/) to help our engineering teams align on technology choices.
+At [Productsup](https://www.productsup.io/), we maintain a [public Tech Radar](http://prodcutsup.github.io/tech-radar/) to help our engineering teams align on technology choices.
 Is is based on the [pioneering work by ThoughtWorks](https://www.thoughtworks.com/radar).

+This version is a modified version from [Yoyo Wallet](https://github.com/yoyowallet/tech-radar).

 This repository contains the code to generate the visualization:
 [`radar.js`](/docs/radar.js) (based on [d3.js v4](https://d3js.org)), and